 Yes, it is possible to breastfeed with implants but breast implants can affect a mother’s capacity to produce a full milk supply.
 Whether a mother will have a full or only a partial milk supply depends on;

-- the type of surgery involved
+- the type of surgery involved and the amount of damage to nerves or breast tissue

 - whether there is any scarring in the milk ducts, and